PaulKinlan/paul.kinlan.me/content/en/2022-07-05-the-off-by-default-web.markdown

 This 'deny-all' and enable incrementally approach has a number of benefits:

 * Reduced surface area for abuse.
-3rd party scripts and extensions will not be able to take advantage of these APIs on your site if they are disabled;
+3rd party scripts and extensions will not be able to take advantage of these APIs on your site if they are disabled; This is specifically important for APIs that don't require a user-gesture to active.
 * You understand the surface area of your site and can audit it more effectively;
 * Your team will have to have an intentional approach to using new Web platform APIs - If your app needs access to 'geolocation' then you have a site-wide or a page specific policy to that API.
 It's a healthy conversation to have;
 * You can have a meaningful conversation with your management about the needs of 3rd party scripts - if one breaks, you can ask why it needs access to certain APIs

 A drawback could be that it might slow down your development because you have to plan and think more about the services that you need on your page.

 This way of thinking is certainly not prevalent across the industry.
 Looking at the data in the HTTP Archive it's not a surprise, but there are shockingly few sites that control their permissions, and even fewer still who disable features.

+How could you do it today?

-Today it's far too complex to move to this 'deny-all' Permissions/Feature Policy.
+Today, while it's not technically complex, it's certainly cumbersome to move to this 'deny-all' Permissions/Feature Policy.
 In Chrome it would look like this:

 ```
 permissions-policy: accelerometer=(), autoplay=(), camera=(), ch-device-memory=(),